danielaparker/jsoncons/README.md

 jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
 It has been tested with MS VC++ 2015, GCC 4.8, GCC 4.9, GCC 6.2.0 and recent versions of clang.
 Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported for that compiler.

+### What's new on master

+- The csv extension now supports multi-valued fields separated by subfield delimiters

+- The cbor extension namespace has been changed to `cbors`, and the msgpack extension namespace has been changed to `msgpacks` (classes cbor and msgpack will be added.)

+- The cbor extension class `cbor_view` has been renamed to `cbor_ref`.

 ### Benchmarks

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.